• Level 3

 Course Testimonials

-Our Oral Suctioning course is rated ‘Excellent’ by more than 100 people who have taken the training in different places around the UK.
+Our Oral Suctioning course has been rated ‘Excellent’ by over 100 people who have taken the training in different places across the UK.

-You can check out the thousands of reviews online, showing we have a 99% recommendation rate.
-This is because of our great teaching, hands-on training, and the confidence our students gain in doing suctioning the right way.
+You can find thousands of reviews online, showing that 99% of people would recommend our course.
+This is because of our great teaching, hands-on training, and how confident our students feel doing suctioning the right way.

 course rated "excellent" by thousands